 1. In a bowl, add the milk at room temperature along with the yeast and flour.

-2. Mix well with the help of a spoon until homogeneous.
-Once we have the ingredients more or less amalgamated, we move to a clean work surface and knead until we obtain a more or less smooth and homogeneous finishing mass.
-No need to knead for a long time.
+2. We mix well with the help of a spoon until homogenous.
+Once we have the ingredients more or less amalgamated, we move to a clean work surface and knead until we obtain a dough that is more or less smooth and homogeneous.
+It is not necessary to knead for a long time.

-3. Shape into a ball, place in a bowl, cover with film and let rise until doubled in size.
-It will take us about 2-3 hours at about 21ºC.
+3. Form a ball, place in a bowl, cover with cling film and let rise until doubled in size.
+This will take about 2-3 hours at 21ºC.

-Prepare the dough for the roscón de Reyes
+We prepare the dough for the Roscón de Reyes

 1. Once we have the preferment ready and fermented, we proceed to prepare the dough for the roscón.

-3. In a KitchenAid bowl, add the flour together with the chopped preferment, the yeast, the milk, the eggs, the orange blossom and the liquor.
-Mix with the help of the hook until a more or less homogeneous mass is achieved.
+3. In a KitchenAid bowl, add the flour together with the chopped preferment, the yeast, the milk, the eggs, the orange blossom and the liqueur.
+Mix with the help of the hook until obtaining a more or less homogeneous dough.

-4. Add the sugar, we will do it in 3 batches.
-We add a first part, while kneading, and wait for it to fully integrate.
-We repeat this same process with the rest of the sugar.
+4. Add the sugar in 3 batches.
+Add the first portion while kneading and wait for it to be fully incorporated.
+Repeat this same process with the rest of the sugar.

-5. Add the salt along with the zest and vanilla seeds, knead again to distribute evenly over the entire surface.
+5. Add the salt along with the vanilla zest and seeds, and knead again to distribute evenly over the entire surface.

-6. Once we have developed the gluten (remember to check it by performing the membrane test*), we add the butter.
-We will do it little by little and waiting for it to be fully integrated into the dough until we add the next batch.
+6. Once the gluten has developed (remember to check it by performing the membrane test*), we add the butter.
+We will do it little by little and wait for it to be completely integrated into the dough before adding the next batch.
 We must be patient.

-7. Once the butter has fully integrated, we will obtain a smooth, smooth and shiny dough.
+7. Once the butter has been fully integrated, we will obtain a smooth, soft and shiny dough.

-8. Grease a container with oil and introduce the dough, previously rounded, inside.
-We cover with its lid or with plastic film and let rise for 4-5 hours at about 21º-22ºC .
+8. Grease a bowl with oil and place the dough, previously shaped into balls, inside.
+Cover with the lid or with plastic wrap and let rise for 4-5 hours at around 21º-22ºC .

-9. The fermentation time is indicative, always remember that it should double its volume.
+9. The fermentation time is approximate, always remember that it should double its volume.

-10. If we want to divide the process into 2 days to make it more bearable, once the dough has grown by ⅓ of its volume, we store it in the refrigerator until the next day.
+10. If we want to divide the process into 2 days to make it easier, once the dough has grown ⅓ of its volume, we store it in the refrigerator until the next day.

-*NOTE: For this, we will take a portion of dough after making a brief rest once the kneading is finished, or stretching it a little, and we will slide it between the fingertips.
-If we can see a fine veil, the gluten is ready.
-If the dough breaks or tears unevenly, we will need to knead a little more to finish developing the gluten.
-If, when stretching the dough, a break is created in the veil, creating a perfect circle, this also specifies that the gluten is well developed.
+*NOTE: To do this, take a portion of dough after letting it rest briefly once the kneading is finished, or by stretching it a little, and slide it between the tips of your fingers.
+If you can see a thin film, the gluten is ready.
+If the dough breaks or tears unevenly, you will need to knead a little more to finish developing the gluten.
+If, when stretching the dough, a tear forms in the film, creating a perfect circle, this also indicates that the gluten is well developed.

 We divide and preform the roscón

-1. If we decide to delay the dough in the cold, we temper the dough for 2 hours before proceeding to preform and form the roscones.
+1. If we decide to leave the dough in the fridge, we temper the dough 2 hours before proceeding to pre-shape and form the donuts.

-2. In case of carrying out two roscones, we overturn the dough on a work surface lightly dusted with flour and divide it into two equal pieces.
-In case of carrying out only one roscón, we preform without dividing the dough.
+2. If you are making two roscóns, turn the dough out onto a work surface lightly dusted with flour and divide into two equal pieces.
+If you are making just one roscón, pre-shape it without dividing the dough.

-4. Cover with film and let rest for 20 minutes .
+4. We cover it with film and let it rest for 20 minutes .

-1. Prepare two perforated baking trays and line them with a silpat, mat or parchment paper.
+1. We prepare two perforated baking trays and line them with a silpat, mat or baking paper.

-2. We lightly grease our hands with oil and form the roscón.
+2. We lightly grease our hands with oil and form the ring.

-3. We introduce our fingers in the center of the piece to create a hole.
-We take the dough, lift it in the air and turn to enlarge it.
-We must be careful when handling it and try to maintain the same thickness throughout the piece.
+3. We insert our fingers into the centre of the piece to create a hollow.
+We take the dough, lift it in the air and twist it to make it bigger.
+We must be careful when handling it and try to keep the same thickness throughout the piece.

-4. We will leave a wide hole in the central part, since after rising and baking it will be reduced a lot.
+4. We will leave a large hole in the center, since after rising and baking it will shrink considerably.

-5. We introduce the surprise wrapped in film (if you choose to do so) at the bottom of the roscón and seal with the dough.
-We proceed in the same way with the broad bean.
+5. We introduce the surprise wrapped in film (if you choose to do so) through the bottom of the roscón and seal it with the dough.
+We proceed in the same way with the bean.

-6. We cover with film and let rise for 5-6 hours at 21º-22ºC , it should double in size and even a tad more.
+6. Cover with cling film and let rise for 5-6 hours at 21º-22ºC .
+It should double in size or even a little more.

 We bake the Roscón de Reyes

-1. Preheat the oven to 180ºC with heat up and down .
+1. Preheat the oven to 180ºC with heat from above and below .

-2. We beat the egg and brush the surface of the roscón, very gently, with the help of a T&G pastry brush .
+2. Beat the egg and brush the surface of the roscón very gently with the help of a T&G pastry brush .

 3. Sprinkle the surface with chopped almonds and pearl sugar.

-4. Place in the oven in the central part and bake for 14-15 minutes if we divide the dough into two roscones or 23-24 minutes if we bake a single piece , a larger roscón.
+4. We place it in the central part of the oven and bake for 14-15 minutes if we divide the dough into two roscóns or 23-24 minutes if we bake a single piece , a larger roscón.

-5. To check that it is done, click a digital thermometer on the roscón, it should mark 96º-97ºC .
+5. To check that it is done, we prick the roscón with a digital thermometer; it should read 96º-97ºC .

-6. Remove from the oven, place on a wire rack and let cool completely.
+6. Remove from the oven, place on a rack and allow to cool completely.

 T&G Pastry Brush and De Buyer Baking Mat

-Whip the cream to fill the roscón de Reyes
+We whip the cream to fill the Kings' cake

-• The cream must be at least 24 hours in the cold.
+• The cream must be in the cold for at least 24 hours.

-• The bowl where we mount the cream must be cold.
+• The bowl where we whip the cream must be cold.

 1. Pour the cream into the cold bowl along with the vanilla seeds.

-2. We start riding with the rods at speed 1.
+2. We begin to assemble with the rods at speed 1.

 3. We will increase the speed gradually but without ever reaching the maximum.
 The ideal is a high average speed.

 4. When it starts to thicken, add the sugar.
-We will do it little by little while the rods continue to mount the cream until we obtain a cream with a lot of body.
-Be careful not to over beat it or we will make butter (if this happens to us, there is no solution)
+Do this little by little while the whisk continues to whip the cream until you get a full-bodied cream.
+Be careful not to over-beat it or you will end up with butter (if this happens, there is no solution).

-5. Introduce the whipped cream into the Buyer gun with a star-shaped nozzle and fill the roscón.
+5. We put the whipped cream into the de Buyer gun with a star nozzle and fill the roscón.

-6. We turn the wheel of the gun, placed just at the base of the handle that we tighten, so that it allows us to carry out the longer bowling.
+6. We turn the wheel of the gun, placed right at the base of the handle that we squeeze, so that it allows us to carry out the longest scooping.

-1. With the help of a serrated knife, we cut the roscón in half lengthwise.
+1. Using a serrated knife, cut the roscón in half lengthwise.

-2. We pour the whipped cream with the Buyer gun all over the surface of the roscón.
+2. Using the de Buyer gun, we pipe the whipped cream over the entire surface of the roscón.
 We will have to refill the gun twice because the amount of cream is greater than its capacity.

-3. Place the other half of the roscón over the cream.
+3. We place the other half of the roscón on the cream.

-4. Decorate the surface with fresh currants, candied orange quarters, freeze-dried raspberries and caramelized cocoa nibs and, finally, dust very lightly with icing sugar.
+4. Decorate the surface with fresh currants, candied orange quarters, freeze-dried raspberries and caramelized cocoa nibs and, finally, sprinkle very lightly with icing sugar.

 5. We serve.